- Table of Contents

 3. Succession Planning and Leadership Development

-Long-term goals often involve ensuring a seamless transition of leadership and critical roles within the organisation.
+Long-term goals often involve ensuring a seamless leadership transition and critical roles within the organisation.
 Succession planning identifies high-potential employees and prepares them for future leadership positions.
 HR professionals design development programmes and mentorship initiatives to groom these individuals, ensuring a steady pipeline of capable leaders.
 This proactive approach guarantees continuity in leadership, even during periods of organisational change.

 4. Enhanced Employee Development Strategies